 Tung Pok Chin (1915-1988) was born in China and immigrated to the US in 1934 as a “paper son.”
 He worked in laundries in Boston, Massachusetts before establishing his own laundry business in Harlem and Brooklyn, New York, with the assistance of the Chinese Hand Laundry Alliance.
 In his spare time, he studied English, read Chinese literature, and wrote prose and poetry.
-After the attack on Pearl Harbor, Chin enlisted in the US Navy and became the first Chinese person in New York City to enlist.
+After the attack on Pearl Harbor, Chin became the first Chinese person in New York City to enlist when he joined the US Navy.
 After an honorable discharge, he began to write columns and poems for the China Daily News under the pen name Lai Bing Chan.
 In 1949, he returned briefly to China where he married Mak Ting Fong.
 Returning to the US amidst McCarthyism and FBI accusations that he was writing and subscribing to a pro-Communist newspaper, Chin burned more than 200 of his poems.
 Upon retirement in 1978, he co-wrote a memoir with his daughter, Winifred C. Chin, Paper Son, One Man’s Story (Temple University Press, 2000).

 This collection contains photographs and original speeches of Wing Fong Chin, and articles about her in ILGWU newsletters.
 The collection also contains navy photos and selected writings of Tung Pok Chin, documents from the “paper son” era, and a collection of letters.

 To learn more about the contents of the Tung Pok Chin and Wing Fong Chin Papers and Photographs, located at the NYU Tamiment Library & Robert F. Wagner Labor Archives, view the collection’s finding aid.